-- Under current regulatory arrangements (in spite of the intent of Section 54Q), it is not clear that a strong business case can be made in the New Zealand regulatory environment for major investment in many of the more attractive features of smart networks, specifically where these are intended to improve network reliability and response to outages.14 These applications include selfhealing networks, widespread use of fault locating devices, etc; - The excessive degree of "hype" that still surround smart networks and the lack of consensus on technology standards or the manner in which various applications will interface leads us to believe it is more appropriate to at this stage focus on particular applications where we see direct economic value, but to still retain a wait-and-see attitude towards a wider investment in smart technologies; and - At present, the prime benefit of adopting "smart" applications to Vector is the ability it offers to allow network capacity increases to be deferred, by increasing the utilisation of network assets, or by shifting load demand peaks.
-15 However, in general the structure of the New Zealand electricity market does not support a sound business case for these investments.
-This is because the full cost involved with the solutions lie with the distribution utility but it can only realise a portion of the downstream benefits realised.
-The rest of these benefits accrue to the transmission system provider and to the electricity generators. contractual agreements between the parties could allow a portion of these wider system benefits to be captured by the investing party, but this has not been a common occurrence in the industry to date.
+- Under current regulatory arrangements (in spite of the intent of Section 54Q), it is not clear that a strong business case can be made in the New Zealand regulatory environment for major investment in many of the more attractive features of smart networks, specifically where these are intended to improve network reliability and response to outages.
+These applications include self-healing networks, widespread use of fault locating devices, etc; - The "hype" that still surround smart networks and the lack of consensus on technology standards or the manner in which various applications will interface leads us to believe it is more appropriate to at this stage focus on particular applications where we see direct economic value, but to still retain a wait-and-see attitude towards a wider investment in smart technologies; and - At present, the prime benefit of adopting "smart" applications to Vector is the ability it offers to allow network capacity increases to be deferred, by increasing the utilisation of network assets, or by shifting load demand peaks.
+However, in general the structure of the New Zealand electricity market does not support a sound business case for these investments.
+This is partly because the full cost involved with the solutions lie with the distribution utility but it can only realise a portion of the downstream benefits realised.
+The rest of these benefits accrue to